THE NATIONAL POET OF SLOVENIA IN A LANGUAGE PEOPLE UNDERSTAND presents...

 Over vampi and šmarnica your new partner, who has vowed to follow you to the ends of the earth, may start to wish you hadn't taken them quite so literally.

-Your necessary but temporary escape from the novelty-phobic villagers has had the unfortunate side-effect of trapping a newcomer inside Slovenia's ingrown lingosphere and the reactionary reality from which - as your behaviour has demonstrated - it is inseparable.
+The Slovenians' exploration of other European tourist facilities, with its necessary but temporary escape from their novelty-phobic villagers, often has the unfortunate side-effect of trapping a newcomer inside Slovenia's ingrown lingosphere and the reactionary reality from which - as their return implies - it is inseparable.
 Strictly, reactionary is the wrong word - you have to have progressed, to want to go back.

-My girl hightailed it back to England as soon as we'd arrived.
+So much for the theory and rules of bitchball.
+How did I perform in practice?
+My girl had hightailed it back to England almost as soon as we'd arrived.
 I was forced to improvise, and search for a local replacement.
+But I was doing it all wrong.

 I was a foreign guy looking for a woman in Slovenia.
 Most turned out to be Slovenian.
 Etiquette (meaning their fear) required I go and meet them in a different country, where the confines of their jibber-jabber would be undeniable.
 But I was messing with the routine: everything was the wrong way around.